cyberomin/cyberomin.github.io/_posts/2017-06-24-terraform-part-ii.md

 {% endhighlight %}
 *Code VI*

-We have added an output variable here, this variable will print out the IP address of our load balancer and we can use this address to set up our A record.
+In addition to configuring the resources we have added an output variable, this variable will print out the IP address of our load balancer and we can use this address to setup a DNS A record.

-To get thing going and see its effect, we run `terraform plan` just to make sure things are fine and well sorted, then we run `terraform apply` to build the actual infrastructure.
-With the setup in Code VI, we have successfully built ourselves a simple infrastructure that is good enough to host a decent blog.
-In the next part of this series, we will talk about how to prepare our machine right after provisioning and install basic software on it.
+To get thing going and see its effect, we run `terraform plan` to make sure things are fine and well sorted, then we run `terraform apply` to build the actual infrastructure.
+In this part of the series, we have successfully built ourselves a simple infrastructure good enough to host a blog or small web application.
+In the next part of this series, we will look at how we can level things up even further by provisioning software onto our new cluster.

 *Disclaimer*

 *While following the examples outlined in this article, please bear in mind that there’s a cost attached to it.
-When you run `terraform plan` then `terraform apply` and create a real resource at your provider’s end, they start billing you almost immediately.
-As a word of caution and this apply only in a non-production environment, always try to clean after yourself.
+When you run `terraform plan` then `terraform apply` and create real resources on your provider, they start billing you almost immediately.
+As a word of caution and this applies only in a non-production environment, always try to clean after yourself.
 For this purpose, Terraform offers us a really handy command called `terraform destroy`.
-The `terraform destroy` command literally goes back to your provider and delete/destroy every single resource that you have created.
+The `terraform destroy` command will delete/destroy every resource that you created in your config.
 This is a one-way command and cannot be undone, so I strongly advise you do this in your personal or experimental environment.*